xidam27/DockerTestCase/laravel_container/Readme.md

 Hello Abdul,

 First of all, I am sorry over the confusion.
-I did not realize your refer to https://github.com/laravel/framework/tree/5.3/tests folder until I discovered it.
+I did not realize your were referring to https://github.com/laravel/framework/tree/5.3/tests folder until I discovered it.
 I did not know I was missing something.

 I managed to build a docker image with multiple php versions and with php-version tool to switch between them.
 Unfortunately the current version of phpunit is only compatible with PHP version >5.6, so I could only run the tests using version 7.0.10.